vvbakhanovich/5dhub-welcome-task/README.md

 - Company service, which responsibility is managing companies.
 It has two endpoints:
     1) **/api/v1/companies/{companyId}**, where *'companyId'* is path variable.
-This endpoint performs search for company with specific id.
+This endpoint performs search for company with specific id with the list of it's employees fetched from user service via webclient.
 If company not found, returns 404 status.
     2) **/api/v1/companies/search**.
 This endpoint have search filter, consisting of two request parameters: companyId and companyName.
 Both of them are optional.
-This endpoint performs search for company with provided id or name.
+This endpoint performs search for company with provided id or name with the list of it's employees fetched from user service via webclient .
 If company not found, returns 404 status.
 ---

 ### Application also contains *3 Spring Cloud microservices*: